 Safety on the apron

-If you must board or deplane the aircraft from the apron, make sure you are clear on the safest route to take and follow the directions of airline staff.
+If you must board or deplane the aircraft from the apron, use the safest route and follow the directions of airline staff.
 Make sure you keep an eye on any children in your care.
 If the aircraft engines are running, it increases the potential of a propeller or jet blast-related incident.
-The blast from a jet turning on the apron can blow over a truck or raise sheets of iron off the roofs of buildings, so imagine what it could do to you.

 While you are on the apron, notice where the aircraft’s propellers are in relation to its door, especially at night.
 Look carefully for other aircraft with their engines running.
 You may not hear them over the noise of the aircraft you are using.